 What the poem and the film share, much more obviously that any sort of schematic interest in finance, is a superabundance of what Gilles Deleuze might have called ‘liquid perception.’
 Both overflow with liquid imagery in such a way that their figural register seems to become, by some well-nigh Hegelian logic of transformation, an extended meditation on financial liquidity.
-At its , financial liquidity refers to the ability of an asset to be converted, or liquidated, into currency for exchange.
-It names the way material things are decoupled from their status as commodities and translated into derivatives for trade and investment is, of course, a mechanism of finance capital Predictably enough, the liquid metaphor is an old one, which predates not only the high frequency trading with which it has become associated but also the credit market of Eliot’s moment.
-Decades if not centuries before John Maynard Keynes could popularize the term, Daniel Defoe, David Hume, and Adam Smith were describing the way that money circulates and flows, and would variously assert the dependency of social health of the solvency of that hydraulic system.
-Correspondingly, economic crises are commonly figured in terms of profit stagnation and financial bubbles, and have been thought of using such language since the seventeenth century.
+At its plainest, financial liquidity refers to the ability of an asset to be converted, or liquidated, into currency for exchange.
+In short, it names the way material things are decoupled from their status as commodities and translated into derivatives for trade and investment.
+Liquidity is, of course, a transhistorical mechanism of finance capital and, despite major differences between finance in 1916 and finance in 2016, liquidity persists as a consistently workable instrument for profit extraction.
+Predictably enough, the liquid metaphor is an old one, which predates not only the high frequency trading with which it has become associated but also the credit market of Eliot’s moment.
+Decades if not centuries before John Maynard Keynes could popularize the term, Daniel Defoe, David Hume, and Adam Smith were describing the way that money circulates and flows, and would variously assert the dependency of all social health of the solvency of that hydraulic system.
+Correspondingly, economic crises are typically figured in terms of profit stagnation and financial bubbles, and have been thought of using such language since the seventeenth century.
 The financial lexicon is one of deep marination.
 Market saturation, money laundering, slush funds, frozen assets, floating loans, sinking funds, capital drain, underwater pricing: such descriptors proliferate.
 Responding to a shared context of imminent crisis, in which financial hegemony means peak liquidity, both poem and film submerge their narratives in the horrific-sounding imagery of what Peter Hitchcock describes as financial ‘dark pools,’ which are just as much an economic phenomenon as they are an aesthetic trope.
 ‘Dark pools,’ he writes, ‘form a liquidity mechanism meant to achieve efficiencies beyond the excesses that produced the crisis, particularly beyond the effulgence of regulation intended to address them.’
 This, the dark pool of financial liquidity, is the vortex through which all things pass in the transition from a manufacture to a finance economy.
 It also serves as a tonally apposite figure that works on a similar level of economic signification when deployed as the aqueous imagery in both the poem and the film.

 Eliot’s ‘mermaids singing, each to each,’ his ‘chambers of the sea,’ and his Rhine-maiden-esque ‘sea-girls wreathed with seaweed red and brown’ articulate something of the credit economy from which manufacture has disappeared and in which the poem’s speaker knows that he and his class are soon going to drown.
 If the yellow smoke and yellow fog are signs of industrial production, and if at dusk the by-products of industry begin to seem predatory, in the dead of night the same figures become altogether more horrific, but also and significantly that horror is suggestively aquatic.
 This is what we encounter in an episode drafted but expunged from the published poem: